mqnguyen5/mini-ssg/README.md

 ## Features:

 -   Automatically parse title from input.
 (A title is defined by being the first line followed by 2 blank lines)
-- All generated HTML files will be placed into a `./dist` folder
+-   All generated HTML files will be placed into a `./dist` folder.
 -   All generated HTML files comes with [Water.css](https://github.com/kognise/water.css) by default.
 -   Users can specify a URL to a CSS stylesheet.
-- If user's input is a markdown file, it will convert all Heading1, Heading2 and Link into its corresponding HTML tags
+-   If user's input contains markdown file(s), MINI will convert all `# Heading1`, `## Heading2`, and `[Link](...)` into their corresponding HTML elements.

 ## Installation: